 A variety of career opportunities are available to students in psychology.
-Students with bachelor's degrees are employed in education and teaching, consulting/statistics, professional services, health-related services, business and industry, research and development, and administration/management positions.
-Students who wish to consider careers as professional psychologists should consider graduate school for further training.
+Students with bachelor's degrees are employed in education and teaching, consulting/statistics, professional services, health-related services, business and industry, research and development, and administration/management

 Psychology Major Requirements (B.A. or B.S.)